The Grow Clinic

 These children are the most medically fragile babies living in the most economically fragile communities.
 Dr. Frank’s clinic is also home to a research project tracking food insecurity among young children and their families.
-The Grow Clinic is a preventative food pantry (it is the first in-hospital food pantry in the nation), and they fill “prescriptions” by Boston Medical Center physicians for low-income patients with nutrition-related illnesses.
+The Grow Clinic established a preventative food pantry, which was the first in-hospital food pantry in the nation.
+They fill “prescriptions” by Boston Medical Center physicians for low-income patients with nutrition-related illnesses.

 First Church fills our baskets with high calorie, nutritious food that will be taken to the Grow Clinic and Food Pantry at Boston Medical Center, the food goes directly from our baskets to the high chairs and tables of families in need.